tylernguyen/x1c6-hackintosh/docs/post-installation/thunderbolt-3.md

 - Native-like integration with macOS in System Report without the need of flashing a modded firmware.
 Thank you @benbender
-- NOTE: If you do have a modded BIOS firmware, please reset all settings relating to Thunderbolt 3 to default, all that's needed are settings detailed below or in [1_README-HARDWAREandBIOS.md](https://tylernguyen.github.io/x1c6-hackintosh/BIOS/settings-for-vanilla-BIOS/)
+- NOTE: If you do have a modded BIOS firmware, please reset all settings relating to Thunderbolt 3 to default, all that's needed are settings detailed below or in [Settings for Vanilla BIOS](https://tylernguyen.github.io/x1c6-hackintosh/BIOS/settings-for-vanilla-BIOS/)
 - Please make sure of these settings in BIOS:

 | Main Menu | Sub 1       | Sub 2                                         | Sub 3                                                              |